-You are required to complete an internship.
-Internships must comprise a minimum of 80 hours (equivalent to two weeks of full-time work), though most MCRP students seek paid internship work that spans the entire summer between the first and second year of study.
+ICP students are not required to complete an internship.
+When they are undertaken as a SCARP student, internships must comprise a minimum of 80 hours (equivalent to two weeks of full-time work), though most MCRP students seek paid internship work that spans the entire summer between the first and second year of study.